 Most people don’t have any problems interacting with dogs.
 But in reality, dogs produce a number of allergens that affect millions of people worldwide.

-These allergens are commonly found in dog fur/hair, saliva, urine and dander.
+These allergens are commonly found in dog fur or hair, saliva, urine and dander.
 However, allergen levels can vary depending on dog breed and living environments.
 For example, a dog living indoors may have higher allergen levels than one living outdoors.

-In addition, there’s often debris, such as: dirt, dust and pollen stuck on the dog’s coat.
-All of which, can cause allergies in sensitive owners.
-In this particular case, the allergy is to the dust or pollen – not the dog.
+In addition, there’s often debris, such as: dirt, dust and pollen stuck on an outdoor dog’s coat.
+All of which, can cause allergies in some owners.

 Are Hypoallergenic Dogs Real?